JelenaBarinova/BeBetterDeveloper/_posts/2016-01-22-serverless-system-architecture-using-aws.md

 ##  Technologies

-In autum 2015 I won a $100 AWS credit as a HackersRank prize in an algorithms coding contest and I decided to make a good use of it.
+In autumn 2015 I won a $100 AWS credit as a HackersRank prize in an algorithms coding contest and I decided to make a good use of it.
 So the platform of a choise to build this system is AWS.
 In addition to that, lately I am focused on everything JavaScript, thus the language of a choise is JavaScript: both for a frontend - React.js and backend - Node.js.

 Here is the architecture:
 <img src="{{ site.baseurl }}/img/post_img/pt-architecture.png" alt="Architecture" class="right" />